TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 - When a wikilink has an alias, the alias comes first: `[[Alias|Page Name]]`
 - Section headings after a hash (`#`) have a different syntax.
-- Subfolders are relative to the current document and not to the root of the wiki.
+- Subfolders are relative to the current document folder and not to the root of the wiki.

 ## New Settings